alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 }
 ```

 In the above function, we use a *channel* to capture the event of a process opening or closing.
 We first define the ProcessEvent struct to hold our events.
-A struct is similar to a Python class, in that it bundles related data together and can have methods, differs in that it lacks the inheritence, *self* and *\_\_init\_\_* features.
+A struct is similar to a Python class, in that it bundles related data together and can have methods, but differs in that it lacks the inheritence, *self* and *\_\_init\_\_* features.
 When there's a change in the results of the WMI SELECT query, we capture this as an event and send it to the *events* channel.
 This channel will be created by the package that kicks off the MonitorProcess function, which will also contain an infinite loop to process events as they arise.

 The last aspect of the windows package is the task killer.
 Our events contain the process id, which we can use with the taskkill command to close a window: